-Advair is a combination inhaler intended for use in COPD, Asthma, and other respiratory problems.
-It is a combination medication with Fluticasone and Salmeterol.
+Advair is aninhaler used in the treatment of COPD, Asthma, and other respiratory problems.
+It is a combination inhalers with the medications of Fluticasone and Salmeterol.

 Fluticasone is a steroid that prevents the body from releasing certain molecules into the body during a period of Inflammation.
 Salmeterol is a bronchodilator and works by relaxing the muscles of the Lungs and airways to allow improved breathing.